pts/minilibc686/README.md

 ## minicc

-The *minicc* compiler frontend is a drop-in replacement for `gcc`, `clang` or `tcc` to build small, statically linked ELF-32 executables for Linux i386.
-Running *minicc is* the recommended way to build your programs using minilibc686.
+The *minicc* compiler frontend is a drop-in replacement for `gcc`, `clang`, `owcc` (OpenWatcom C compiler) or `tcc` to build small, statically linked ELF-32 executables for Linux i386.
+Running *minicc* is the recommended way to build your programs using minilibc686.
 By default, these executables link against minilibc686, but with command-line flags (e.g. the usual `-nostdlib` and `-nostdinc`), you can specify any libc.
-It runs the compiler and the linker with many size-optimization flags, and it removes most unnecessary stuff from the final executable.
+It runs the compiler and the linker with many size-optimization flags, and it removes most unnecessary stuff from the final executable. *minicc* accepts the command-line flags in GCC syntax (and from that it generates OpenWatcom *wcc386* syntax and others as needed).

 Here is how to pick the compiler:

+* These compilers are supported: GCC, Clang, OpenWatcom C compiler, TinyCC (TCC).
+* To use the bundled OpenWatcom C compiler (released on 2023-03-04), specify `--watcom`.
+* To use the bundled TinyCC 0.9.26 compiler (`tools/pts-tcc`), specify `--tcc`.
 * By default, *minicc* uses the system GCC.
 Run it with `--gcc=...` to specify a specific GCC command, e.g. `--gcc=gcc-4.8`.
 * To use the system Clang, run it with `--gcc=clang`.
 You can also specify a specific Clang command, e.g. `--gcc=clang-6.0`.
-* To use the the bundled TinyCC 0.9.26 compiler (`tools/pts-tcc`), specify `--tcc`.
+* To use a specific version of the OpenWatcom C compiler, run it with `--gcc=wcc386`.
+You can also specify a pathname to the compiler.
+Only the *wcc386* executable file will be used from the OpenWatcom distribution.

 Here is how to pick the linker:

+* These linkers are supported: GNU ld(1), GNU gold(1), TinyCC linker.
-* By default, *minicc* uses the linker coming with the compiler used.
+* By default, *minicc* uses the bundled GNU ld(1) 2.22 linker (`tools/ld`)
+  for non-TinyCC compiles, and TinyCC itself for TinyCC compiles.
+* To use the linker coming with the GCC (or Clang) used, specify `--gccld`.
+  This will likely be GNU ld(1) or GNU gold(1) within GNU Binutils installed along with GCC.
 * To use the linker of the bundled TinyCC compiler (`tools/pts-tcc`), specify `--tccld`.
+* To use the linker of another TinyCC compiler, run it with `--tccld=...`, specifying the TinyCC command.

 Here is how to pick the libc: